bjartejensen/book-app/README.md

 Throughout the application I have tried to separate responsibility between components.
 The SMART/DUMB component distinction is an important way to structure and delegate the responsibility, where DUMB component only receives data via @Input() and only emits data via @Output().

 Leveraging Angular’s dependency injection mechanism allows for injection of interfaces rather than class instances.
-This is an important feature because we can provision highly tailored api’s to SMART components in need of a certain slice of a service, in turn adhering to both the Interface Segregation Principle and Dependency Inversion Principle. (and arguably also staying in line with Liskov’s substitution principle)
+This is an important feature because we can provision highly tailored api’s to SMART components in need of a certain slice of a service, in turn adhering to both the Interface Segregation Principle and Dependency Inversion Principle. (and indirectly also staying in line with Liskov’s substitution principle)

 ## Testing